X

 How to Grow Rudbeckia: Black-Eyed Susan Growing Tips

 Learn how to grow rudbeckia, a low-maintenance flower recognizable for its vibrant yellow and orange petals with a striking black center.
 Rudbeckias are easy to grow and care for, making them a perfect choice for those new to gardening or looking for a hassle-free addition to their garden.
-I love planting rudbeckia at the end of my raised beds to attract butterflies, bees, and other beneficial insects.
+I love planting rudbeckia at the end of my raised beds to attract beneficial insects, pollinators, and butterflies.

 Rudbeckia is a hardy plant that can also thrive in cooler temperatures.
 In addition, it can withstand light frost, making rudbeckia a good choice for gardens in cooler climates.